+Also, under the bill, employer contributions are required while the retiree works, although the retiree will not receive corresponding service credit.
 VRS employer contribution rates are established as a percentage of an employer's VRS-covered payroll.
 When a position is removed from VRS coverage by a return-to-work exception or otherwise, there is a decrease in the funding of retirement benefits.
 In particular, legacy unfunded liabilities will not be paid off as expected.
-This bill does require that an employer include compensation paid to a retiree hired into a SSO or SRO position in its VRS-covered payroll for purposes of calculating employer retirement contributions, which helps to mitigate this impact.
+This bill requires that an employer include compensation paid to a retiree hired into a SSO position in its VRS-covered payroll for purposes of calculating employer retirement contributions, which helps to mitigate this impact.

 The potential impact of the bill on the cost-sharing Teacher plan will depend on whether retirees fill existing SSO positions or new additional positions.
-In the case of SROs, there will be varied impacts to individual political subdivision plans depending on the extent that each political subdivision hires retirees to return to work as SROs.
-Additionally, a political subdivision may have active law-enforcement officers who retire earlier than expected in order to return to work as a SSO or SRO and receive retirement income in addition to salary.
+Additionally, a political subdivision may have active law-enforcement officers who retire earlier than expected in order to return to work as a SSO and receive retirement income in addition to salary.